 After instilling, soles, neck, palms, ears etc. should be massaged mildly.

-After about 30 minutes, sputum along with medicine may come out.
+For next 10 minutes, sputum along with medicine may come out.
 You have to spit it all out.

 If you feel excess of heat / burning sensation, then wash your face with cold water.